Laughing in the Wind

+Laughing in the Wind is a 2001 Chinese wuxia television series adapted from the novel The Smiling, Proud Wanderer by Jin Yong.
+Produced by CCTV, it starred Li Yapeng and Xu Qing, and was first broadcast on CCTV on March 26, 2001.

 International releases

 Laughing in the Wind was released in the United States in a four-part DVD volume by Knight Mediacom International in 2005.
 A 10-DVD box set was released in 2005 in South Korea under the title Swordsman.